-The panel also recommends the development of a 5-10 year plan for the program and the capacity of intake year on year, in order to plan for recruitment activities in EU and abroad and increase the number of applicants and of enrolled students over the next years (if they wish to grow the registration numbers).
+The panel also recommends the development of a longitudinal 5-10 year plan for the program and monitoring the intake year on year, in order to plan for recruitment activities in EU and abroad and increase the number of applicants of enrolled students over the next years (if the university wishes to grow the registration numbers).

 Some initiatives could be utilised to help attract the right applicants.
-Examples of such initiatives include: 1) using the current/alumni female students and female graduates as "ambassadors" and include videos on the School website 2) having a gender-balanced website and external presence of the university in broader activities (Erasmus+), to the extent that this is possible.
+Examples of such initiatives include: 1) maintaining the gender balance a modern university should have in place by using the current/alumni female students and female graduates as "ambassadors" for the program and include related videos on the School website 2) having a gender-balanced website and external presence of the university in broader activities (Erasmus+), to the extent that this is possible.